risingwavelabs/risingwave/docs/shared-buffer.md

 When each executor consumes a barrier, it will produce a write batch (which should complete immediately) and forward the barrier.

 After all executors have completed processing barrier, a checkpoint will be initiated, and new SST of the previous epoch will be produced.
 As our system only have one barrier flowing, we can simply checkpoint epoch 3 after stream manager collects barrier 4.
-In the future, we will need to record the dependencies of barriers (e.g., barrier 3 is immediately followed by barrier 4), and decide which epoch to checkpoint when new barriers have been collected.

 ### Read Path